 Thank you for visiting the website of the Stony Brook University School of Social Welfare.
 I hope you will use this visit as an opportunity to get to know us better.

 Let me begin by congratulating you on choosing social work as a profession.
 Today, many people dream of a career decision that encourages them to make change on large and persistent social issues, sometimes called “wicked problems.”
 This includes a commitment to end homelessness, interpersonal violence, and child abuse; to create fair and just mental health and immigration systems, and to end disparities in health outcomes, involvement in the criminal justice system, and educational failure among people of color.

-Social workers are active in every venue from neighborhoods to global resettlement.
-They practice in every type of human service organization (and in banks and corporations and government too), and they help every conceivable group from infants in early intervention programs all the way up through hospice.
-We work with children, youth, and families, in school social work, in health and mental health, with veterans, in gerontology, family violence, and in higher education.
-We are clinicians, researchers, policy wonks, administrators, advocates, and community organizers.
-Just about any population you want to work with, any social problem you would like to solve, or any level on which you want to make change, a social work degree will allow you to pursue your dream.
+As social workers you will be on the front lines of advocacy for social and economic justice.
+You can choose to be active in a venue ranging from a local neighborhood to global resettlement, and to work with any conceivable population from infants in early intervention programs all the way up through hospice.
+You can choose to combine roles as clinicians, researchers, policy wonks, administrators, advocates, and community organizers.
+Just about any population you want to work with, any social problem you would like to solve, or any level on which you want to make change, a social work degree will allow you to pursue your dream to realize social change.